FAQs

 We’ve got answers.

-Why do you have a waiting list?
 Can I buy forest hectares already?

 Do I really own a hectare?